OrestisBollano/Human-Aspect-of-Software-Engineering/Readme.md

     This command runs the automated tests.
 You will see a `FAIL` message, which tells you what's wrong.
 3.  **Code the solution.**
     * Open the `.go` file for that task (e.g., `task1/taskCheck.go`).
-    * Write your code to solve the problem.
+    * Write your code to solve the problem (using your group's allowed resources).
     * Save the file (`Ctrl+S` or `Cmd+S`).
 4.  **Run the test again** (and again) until it passes.
     ```bash